 We thank PGS for the permission to present this work.
 Special thanks to the crew of Ramform Sovereign as well as our colleagues in Operations and R&D who made this novel acquisition configuration possible.
-The survey is currently ongoing in the Sarawak Basin and acquired on behalf of a seismic consortium comprising PGS, TGS and Schlumberger (WesternGeco); with exclusive multi-client rights awarded and approved by Petronas MPM.
+The survey has recently been acquired in the Sarawak Basin on behalf of a seismic consortium comprising PGS, TGS and Schlumberger (WesternGeco); with exclusive multi-client rights awarded and approved by Petronas MPM.